 The namesake son of a short-lived 1930s Philadelphia Athletics pitcher–who ended up signing his own son as an A’s scout–managed to eke out parts of twelve major league seasons between starting and the bullpen.
 When he was good, he often pitched through terrible run support.
 After doing assorted jobs during his off-seasons, he had a successful post-baseball career running a metals business.

 He had just as successful a marriage to Susan Wickersham, whom he met when she was a flight attendant in 1969.
-In fact, Mrs. Krausse told the Kansas City Star something telling about the man: her husband not only went unforgotten by Kansas City fans, he received daily letters including baseball cards a day in the mail to autograph–and, when those requests included a few dollars, “Lew always returned the money.”
+In fact, Mrs. Krausse told the Kansas City Star something telling about the man: her husband not only went unforgotten by Kansas City fans, he received daily letters including baseball cards in the mail to autograph–and, when those requests included a few dollars, “Lew always returned the money.”

 May the Lord have welcomed the inadvertent pioneer home to the Elysian Fields gently but warmly.